 Consider the current penalties - all of which have concrete financial consequences for individuals and their families - for violations of the law regarding DUI or refusal to take a breath test.
-Leaving aside all of the other general statutory fines that get imposed as a matter of course under other laws when one is convicted or pleads to a crime, listed below are the financial penalties already imposed upon a person under this statute alone if he or she is convicted of refusing to take a breathalyzer for a first offense:
+Leaving aside all of the other general statutory fines that get imposed as a matter of course under the law when one is convicted or pleads to a crime, listed below are the financial penalties already imposed upon a person under this statute alone if he or she is convicted of refusing to take a breathalyzer for a first offense:

-A fine in the amount of \$200-\$500.

-Ten to sixty hours of community service (and, potentially, time out of work)

-Suspension of driving license for 6 months to 1 year (and, potentially, loss of a job or the need to find a lower paying one)

-Attendance at a DUI course (presumably paid for by the offender)

-Possible payment of significant fees for an ignition interlock system

-A \$200 chemical assessment fine

-A \$500 highway safety assessment fine
+- \ A fine in the amount of \$200-\$500. - \ Ten to sixty hours of community service (and, potentially, time out of work) - \ Suspension of driving license for 6 months to 1 year (and, potentially, loss of a job or the need to find a lower paying one) - \ Attendance at a DUI course (presumably paid for by the offender) - \ Possible payment of significant fees for an ignition interlock system - \ A \$200 chemical assessment fine - \ A \$500 highway safety assessment fine

 Further - and worse - these fines cannot be suspended.
-Tacking on yet another fine like this only ensures that many violators will be caught in a cycle of government-imposed debt that makes their stability, including in a job and housing, less secure.
-We therefore urge rejection of this bill.
+Tacking on yet another fine like this only ensures that many violators will be caught in a cycle of government-imposed debt that makes their stability, including in a job and housing, much less secure.
+Despite the good cause underlying this bill, we urge its rejection for all these reasons.